Skip to content

 Browse our FAQs to find answers to your questions regarding the online MPH program.

 Yes.
 The online MPH program accepts up to six transfer credit hours.
-All transfer credits must be approved no later than the first semester of admission in the program and must be earned from a CEPH-accredited degree program.
+All transfer credits must be approved no later than the first semester of admission to the program.
+Additionally, Students must have earned at least a grade of B- from a CEPH-accredited degree program.

 Students who complete the online MPH degree graduate with the skills to pursue advanced opportunities within the field, including positions such as hospital administrator, epidemiologist, public health educator, emergency management director and more.
 Learn about your career options by visiting our program overview page.